eriknyquist/text_game_maker/README.rst

 * Built-in parser for player input, with variants of common words & phrases for controlling the player, e.g. "take key", "get key", "pick up key"

+* Commands can be chained in a single line using a comma, e.g.
+  "pick up apple, equip apple, speak to alan"

 * Names of items, game characters or directions entered by the player can be very flexible, to save players from typing the full names all the time.
   For example, to add an item called "metal key" to the player's inventory,